marcoshv/App-Embedded-Defender-Prisma_Cloud-AWS_CodeBuild/README.md

-Automated CI/CD Pipeline for Securing Docker Images with Prisma Cloud This guide provides a complete, end-to-end walkthrough for creating an automated CI/CD pipeline using AWS CodeBuild.
-The pipeline will pull code from a GitHub repository, embed the Prisma Cloud App Embedded Defender into a Docker image, push the secured image to Amazon ECR, and deploy it to an Amazon EKS Fargate cluster.
+**Automated CI/CD Pipeline for Securing Docker Images with Prisma Cloud** This guide provides a complete, end-to-end walkthrough for creating an automated CI/CD pipeline using AWS CodeBuild.
+The pipeline will pull code from a GitHub repository, embed the Prisma Cloud App-Embedded Defender into a Docker image, push the secured image to Amazon ECR, and deploy it to an Amazon EKS Fargate cluster.

 This document incorporates extensive troubleshooting steps to ensure a smooth setup for a first-time user, from initial repository creation to final resource cleanup.

-Goal 🎯
+**Goal** 🎯
 By following this guide, you will build a system that automatically:

 Sets up a code repository and a serverless Kubernetes cluster.